-The application preferences window, accessible through the LuckGrib menu, has an area related to weather routing:
+On the Mac, the application preferences window is accessible through the LuckGrib menu, which has an area related to weather routing:

 The preferences are initially setup to keep things simple.
 As you learn the basics of the system, you may, or may not, want to turn on some of these optional areas.

 the tack/jibe penalty settings allow you to reduce the number of tacks and jibes the system may be generating on some routes.